Otranto Dam

 Warning Signs: None

 Portage: good portage access on river left, east bank in in Otranto Park at boat ramp.
-Portage boats 100 yards to Park exit, cross 480th street, proceed 100 yards down gravel road to below dam.
+Portage boats 100 yards to Park exit, cross 480th street, proceed 100 yards down gravel road to below.
 West bank of river is private property.

-Comments: Downstream and just above the Highway 105 bridge northwest of St. Ansgar are ruins of an old power dam.
+Comments: The dam been mitigated and in its place there is now a section of rapids.
+Downstream and just above the Highway 105 bridge northwest of St. Ansgar are ruins of an old power dam.
 Paddlers can run through a wide breach on river right.

 Fatalities 1